tanho63/pc-setup/ubuntu-laptop.md

 Fingerprint install was frustrating, eventually did the (admittedly dumb) "trust a user on the internet" thing and just installed from https://github.com/cfsmp3/linux_framework_laptop/tree/master/fingerprint_reader, which mostly worked.
 I did have to disable log-on-with-fingerprint and now it's mostly useful within sudo, which is also fine by me.

 ## Mouse configs
-Logitech Triathlon mouse drivers - inistalled [logiops](https://github.com/PixlOne/logiops) with `sudo snap install logiops` and then configured all the gestures myself.
+Logitech Triathlon mouse drivers - inistalled [logiops](https://github.com/PixlOne/logiops) and then configured all the gestures myself.
 Gestures here: [https://github.com/tanho63/pc-setup/blob/main/logiops.cfg] and mostly a holdover from what I use on Windows also.

 ## Install R/RStudio